Have you ever tried to process data in XML?

 XML to CSV converter myth

-Unfortunately, in the majority of cases you will probably deal with those complex scenarios, with hierarchical data structures and multiple one-to-many relationships all being stored in a single XML file.
+Unfortunately, in the majority of cases you will probably deal with complex scenarios that involve hierarchical data structures and multiple one-to-many relationships all being stored in a single XML file.

-Think of it as relational database that has been encapsulated into a single text file.
+Think of it as a relational database that has been encapsulated into a single text file.

 Hypothetically, if you have two <supplier> child entries from and at the same time, 3 independent <customer< span=””>> children of the same root – how would you flatten this out?</customer<>